If you’re having children at your wedding but you’re not sure how much to entertain them, feed them, or generally do with them… you are not alone.

 LAST THOUGHTS

-When we got married we already had two kids ourselves so our wedding was always going to be a family affair; our guest list included around 50 children.
-To keep them entertained we hired a bouncy castle, made some colouring/puzzle books for during the speeches and after that just let them run wild in the meadow.
+When we got married, we already had two children, so our wedding was always going to be a family affair.
+We invited around fifty children.
+We hired a bouncy castle, made colouring books for the speeches, and then let them run wild in the meadow.

-Ultimately, it’s down to the parents to keep their children happy so don’t worry too much.
-When my kids were younger, and we were wedding guests my handbag would be well equipped with a few toys, snacks, drawing kit, and an iPad.
+In the end, it’s down to parents to keep their children happy, so don’t stress too much.
+When my kids were younger and we were wedding guests, my handbag always had toys, snacks, colouring bits and an iPad.

-Further Reading – Check out this Kids Party Family-Focused Wedding for any inspiration!!
+Check out this Kids Party Family-Focused Wedding for more inspiration.